 - Private patients are often referred to us by their dentist.
-Alternatively, if you have concerns about how your teeth look, please just call us and we can arrange a private consultation with one of our specialist orthodontists.
+Alternatively, if you have concerns about how your teeth look, please just give us a ring and we can arrange a private consultation with one of our specialist orthodontists.
 Or, you can raise a query through our website by clicking Request An Appointment on our Contacts tab.

 - Usually, we can offer a private consultation appointment within just a week or two, but sometimes (due to all the complications with Covid-19) we may take a bit longer than this to respond.
 Please be patient with us.

 - Private treatment is available for adults and also for children who do not qualify for NHS funded treatment, or who would prefer to wear ceramic brackets or clear aligners, which are not available through the NHS.